Skip to content

 How was Kerið volcanic crater lake formed?

 Kerið crater is unique in that it was formed by a collapsing volcano instead of an exploding volcano.
-Studies in the Grímsnes region found no evidence of a volcanic eruption and so it is believed that Kerið crater is a caldera similar to Askja.
+Studies in the Grímsnes region found no evidence of a volcanic eruption so it is believed that Kerið crater is a caldera similar to Askja.
 It is thought that originally Kerið would have been cone-shaped.
 Once the magma chamber was empty the structure was unable to support itself and the cone collapsed in on itself.

 Analysis shows that the crater is half the age of other calderas and craters in Iceland and this age leads to the unique deep red colour of the volcano.
-The walls are composed of iron deposits which give them unique and vibrant colour.
+The walls are composed of iron deposits which give them a unique and vibrant colour.
 Older iron deposits that are seen in other volcanoes are much darker and almost black.

 It is not known when the crater is filled with water, but the lake is between 7 metres and 14 metres deep depending on rainfall.
 The stunning colour comes from the minerals leaching from the surrounding rocks into the water.